Marissa-the-Analyst/Big_Data_to_Summarized_PDF/README.md

 # I am a WIP check back later :)
 # Business Questions
+- Can you generate a report that shows me states with a total population of 5 mil or more and the breakdown by county?
+- Also I need that as a PDF... include a summary chart of the 10 most populated states too while youre at it?

 # Key Findings
+- California demonstrates the highest population
 # Finished Product
 **Deliverables**
 <br>